Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Leptin

-This can make weight loss hard, especially when using a very low-calorie diet, because your brain thinks you’re starving and need to store more fat.
+This can make weight loss hard, especially when using a very low-calorie diet, because your brain thinks you’re starving and needs to store more fat.
 You can improve your body’s leptin sensitivity by avoiding inflammatory foods, eating more protein, and sleeping at least seven hours a night.

 Cortisol